Hashihaka Kofun: Horse harness excavated from a ditch

-The first half of the fourth century was shortly after the invention of the stirrup in China, and small iron stirrups can be found in Terracotta Armys from this period, but they functioned only as footrests for horseback riding.
-The oldest wooden stirrups excavated on the Korean peninsula, dating from the Baekje period (first half of the fourth century), show dramatic improvements, such as the addition of iron plates to the wooden form, making them suitable for horseback riding.
-Wooden stirrups are not found in mural tombs around Goguryeo, where they are thought to have been developed, until the fifth century or later.
-It is doubtful that the stirrups were introduced to the Korean peninsula in the first half of the fourth century, and since Baekje did not become a centralized state until the mid-4th century, it is more likely that the wooden stirrups were introduced in the mid-4th century or later.
-Furthermore, considering the time when these stirrups were introduced to Japan, it is preferable to date the wooden stirrups from the Chopedombs burial mound to the late fourth or fifth century at the earliest, and the fact that they are later in date also supports this.
+The first half of the 4th century was shortly after the invention of the stirrup in China, and small iron stirrups can be found in Terracotta Armies from this period, but they functioned only as footrests for horse riding.
+The oldest wooden stirrups excavated on the Korean peninsula, dating from the Baekje period (first half of the 4th century), show dramatic improvements, such as the addition of iron plates to the wooden form, making them suitable for horse riding.
+Wooden stirrups are not found in mural tombs around Goguryeo, where they are thought to have been developed, until the 5th century or later.
+It is doubtful that the stirrups were introduced to the Korean peninsula in the first half of the 4th century, and since Baekje did not become a centralized state until the mid-4th century, it is more likely that the wooden stirrups were introduced in the mid-4th century or later.
+Furthermore, considering the time when these stirrups were introduced to Japan, it is preferable to date the wooden abumi from the Chopedombs burial mound to the late 4th or 5th century at the earliest, and the fact that they are later in date also supports this.

 Opinions on age

 The date of construction varies slightly depending on the chronology of the researcher.
-Kazuo Hirose places the date in the mid to late third century.
-Taichiro Shiraishi places the date in the mid to late third century, and says, "The mid-third century is the time of Himiko's successor, Taiyo, although she is dead.
+Kazuo Hirose places the date in the mid to late 3rd century.
+Taichiro Shiraishi places the date in the mid to late 3rd century, and says, "The mid-third century is the time of Himiko's successor, Taiyo, although she is dead.
 He also argues that "the mid-third century is after the mid-third century.
-Kaoru Terasawa places the date around 260–280 AD, and Hironobu Ishino places it in the fourth quarter of the late third century, from 280 to 290 AD.
+Kaoru Terasawa places the date around 260–280 AD, and Hironobu Ishino places it in the fourth quarter of the late 3rd century, from 280 to 290 AD.